The BIG 150 - and then some! (Oman & Yemen)

 Adnan in the middle!
 I will miss him.
 I was born first.
 Then eight days later the world got Adnan :)

 I crossed back into Oman 25 hours after entering Yemen and I’ve got to say that the border is one of the nicer ones I have crossed in a long time.
 Everyone remembered me, wanted to shake my hand and say hello.
 Then I paid for a new visa at the Omani side and entered Oman fairly happy that the e-visa wasn’t a requirement!
 Imagine not being able to return.
 I actually tried to get another e-visa but the system couldn’t issue it while I was still in Oman.
-Details, details… Back in the car I got online, replied to the most important emails, updated social media with the Yemen visit and got back on the road towards Salalah.
-It was another hard drive which demanded a lot of concentration but I made it in one piece!
+Details, details… I found a car heading back to Salalah and got online again.
+While on the way I replied to the most important emails, updated social media with the Yemen visit and began to look ahead.
+It was another hard drive which demanded a lot of concentration so I opted to stay awake again and we made it in one piece!

 Thank you Nicki!!!
 You da man!! :)